Donald Macdonald (Australian politician): Early life

-State Parliament
+State parliament

 Macdonald had a conservative philosophy.
-He was a member of the United Australia Party (UAP) over many years but had become distressed by the links between big business and the party.
+He was a member of the United Australia Party (UAP) for many years but had become distressed by the links between big business and the party.
 He entered parliament as the Independent UAP member for Mosman after winning the seat at the 1941 state election.
-Macdonald defeated the sitting UAP member General Herbert Lloyd, in a campaign marked by bitter attacks against Lloyd who had accepted a position as Director-General of Recruiting without resigning from parliament.
+Macdonald defeated the sitting UAP member, General Herbert Lloyd, in a campaign marked by bitter attacks against Lloyd who had accepted a position as Director-General of Recruiting without resigning from parliament.

 In parliament, Macdonald campaigned for the state government to take a loan of £5,000,000 to revamp the public school system.
 He also called for education reforms including daily prayers and a ban on caning.
-In 1943 he led an attack in Parliament on the atheist Sydney University Professor of Philosophy, John Anderson, who had said there was no place for religion in education; both houses of Parliament condemned Anderson but the University's Senate backed him.
+In 1943 he led an attack in Parliament on the atheist Sydney University Professor of Philosophy, John Anderson, who had said there was no place for religion in education; both houses of Parliament condemned Anderson but the university's senate backed him.

-Macdonald did not join the newly formed Democratic Party or Liberal Party but easily retained the seat in the 1944 state election.
+Macdonald did not join the newly formed Democratic Party or Liberal Party, but easily retained the seat at the 1944 state election.
 In that year he co-founded the Political Reform League with another independent James Shand, the member for Ryde.
-This was intended to be the basis of a new centrist party in NSW but failed to attract public support.
-Macdonald was defeated by the official Liberal Party candidate Pat Morton at the next election in 1947.
+This was intended to be the basis of a new centrist party in the state but failed to attract public support.
+Macdonald was defeated by the official Liberal Party candidate, Pat Morton, at the next election in 1947.
 He then retired from public life.
-He did not hold parliamentary or ministerial office, but was said to be only the second active clergyman in the Legislative Assembly since the Rev. J D Lang.
+He did not hold parliamentary or ministerial office, but was said to be only the second active ordained Christian minister in the Legislative Assembly since the Reverend J. D. Lang.